Theri (film): Distribution

 Karnataka theatrical rights were purchased by Goldie Films, with Kerala rights were purchased by Friday Film House and Carnival Motion Pictures at ₹5.6 crore, highest for a non-Malayalam film.
 Dil Raju's Sri Venkateswara Creations procured the theatrical rights in the Andhra and Telangana regions.
 CineGalaxy Inc, a Texas-based distribution company acquired the theatrical rights in the United States for ₹3 crore.
-The respective overseas distributors are: Ayngaran International (Europe and Sri Lanka), AP International (Singapore and UAE), Malik Stream Corporation (Malaysia), Celluloid Studios (Japan) and MKS Retails (Australia and New Zealand).